marcopovitch/centaur_tools/Readme.md

 The idea is to :

-* replace fully the Centaur **Continuous Data Archive** process with `slarchive`
+* replace *fully* the Centaur **Continuous Data Archive** process with `slarchive`
-* replace partly the Centaur **seedlink server** with `ringserser`.
+* replace *partly* the Centaur **seedlink server** with `ringserser`.

-`slarchive` is used localy, on the Centaur itself (localhost:18000), to get real time data from the Centaur seedlink server.
+`slarchive` is used localy, on the Centaur itself, to get real time data from the Centaur seedlink server (localhost:18000).
 It generates mseed data file in a SDS directory (on `/media/removable0`).
-This SDS directory is used by `ringserver` to populate its own seedlink server (running on port 19000) which uses the same seedlink sequence number, allowing smart gaps recovering.
+This SDS directory is used by `ringserver` to populate its own seedlink server (running on port 19000) which uses the same seedlink sequence number for all clients, allowing smart gaps recovering.

 ![workflow](images/centaur.svg)